Muscarinic acetylcholine receptor M1: Effects

-Occurrence in free living amoebae
+Occurrence in human pathogenic amoebae

-A structural but not sequential homolog of the human M1 receptor has been reported in Acanthamoeba castellanii and Naegleria fowleri.
-Antagonists of human M1 receptors (e.g. atropine, diphenhydramine) have been shown to exert anti-proliferative effects on these pathogens.
+A structural but not sequential homolog of the human M1 receptor has been described in Acanthamoeba castellanii and Naegleria fowleri by a group of researchers working at Aga Khan University.

+Drugs with significant antimuscarinic side effects such as chlorpromazine appear to show inhibitory effects on cultured Naegleria fowleri cells.

 Mechanism

 It couples to G_{q}, and, to a small extent, G_{i} and G_{s}.
 This results in slow EPSP and decreased K^{+} conductance.
 It is preassembled to the G_{q} heterotrimer through a polybasic c-terminal domain.